Regression-Games/RegressionDocs/docs/tutorials/github-actions.md

 The bots are started via the Unity Test Runner in [Play Mode](https://docs.unity3d.com/2019.1/Documentation/Manual/PlaymodeTestFramework.html), In this testing mode, the game starts as if you are playing it, and then terminates once the function finishes.

-Complete the following steps to setup the required test - feel free to skip some of these steps if you have existing Play tests in your Unity project.
+Complete the following steps to set up the required test - feel free to skip some of these steps if you have existing Play tests in your Unity project.

 ### Add Your Scenes to Your Build